chrisvander/chrisvander.github.io/src/content/blog/ts-mapped-types.md

 ## Implementation

-The part that many resources leave out is actually doing the implementation while maintaining type-safety.
-One recommendation I have: process each argument in a separate function, with its own generics and return.
-This way, you can mentally keep the focus on the constraints of the specific problem.
-I wouldn’t recommend putting all the implementation inside of a for loop or mapping inside the main function.
+The part that many resources leave out is actually implementing the runtime code while maintaining type-safety.
+To mentally maintain focus when working with complex types, I recommend splitting each bit of functionality that deals with a different part of the type into separate functions.
+Putting all the implementation inside of a for loop or mapping inside the main function can result in a confusing type hierarchy.
 Here’s an implementation of just making one function asynchronous:

 ```ts
 function makeArgAsync<Fn extends (...args: any[]) => any>(